Fair Anita was built on a vision--

 Philanthropic giving: As a social enterprise, we use commercial strategies to improve human well-being.
 Basically, we’re a do-good business, and we use part of our profits to support other causes that further our mission of creating opportunities for women and girls around the world.

-Read more about our method and our impact in our first two years of operations here:
+Read more about our method and our impact in our first three years of operations here:

 - First Annual Benefit Report, covering impact Jan.
 1, 2015- Dec.
 31, 2015

 - Second Annual Benefit Report, covering impact Jan.
 1, 2016- Dec.
 31, 2016